Kunukunuk/NumberToWord/README.md

 **NumberToWord** is an app that convert numbers to English, Chinese words and other langauges by picking on them.

 App users will be able type in a number and get that corresponding English, Chinese, other languages.
+If it could not translate the number into the given language, it defaults to English Words.

 Time spent: **20** hours spent in total